 The programme is designed to provide you with the specialist skills and knowledge which are central to the conduct of professional statistical work in government.
-The primary target audience comprises those currently employed in the UK Government Statistical Service and similar analytical professions or equivalent organisations overseas.
+The primary target audience comprises those currently employed in the UK Government Statistical Service or equivalent organisations overseas.

-Through full-time study, the programme aims to strengthen and update your professional skills and knowledge.
-Many of the skills taught on the programme, such as survey methods, data science and data analysis, are also in great demand by employers outside government and the programme provides relevant training for professional positions in a wide range of organisations conducting large-scale statistical work.
+Through full time study the programme aims to strengthen and update your professional skills and knowledge.
+Many of the skills taught on the programme, such as survey methods and data analysis, are also in great demand by employers outside government and the programme provides relevant training for professional positions in a wide range of organisations conducting large-scale statistical work.